 The City invests funds that are surplus to its current needs in accordance with the approved "Minister's Orders" and its own Investment Policy and Strategy, which is reviewed annually and approved by Council.
-The City's Investment Policy and Strategy for the Management of Surplus Funds was last endorsed by Council in March 2016, and again reflects a prudent and conservative approach, to achieve reasonable returns whilst ensuring the safeguard of the City's funds for the purposes intended.
+The City's Investment Policy and Strategy for the Management of Surplus Funds was last endorsed by Council in October 2016.
+It again reflects a prudent and conservative approach, to achieve reasonable returns ensuring the safeguard of the City's funds for the purposes intended, whilst giving preference to Socially Responsible Investments (SRIs).